Money Metals Exchange & Sound Money Defense League Scholarship Winners Announced

 Dr. Jonathan Newman, Bryan College

 Finally, we would like to thank all of the applicants.
-Over the last three years we have had hundreds of applicants representing almost 200 different high schools, colleges, institutes, and universities, more than 40 states, 5 countries, and 3 continents.
-Students everywhere are waking up to the ongoing devaluation of the Federal Reserve Note — commonly referred to as the “dollar” – that jeopardizes their saving power, and furthermore, their future.
+Over the last three years, we have had hundreds of applicants representing almost 200 different high schools, colleges, institutes, and universities, in more than 40 states, 5 countries, and 3 continents.
+Students everywhere are waking up to the ongoing devaluation of the Federal Reserve Note — commonly referred to as the “dollar” – that jeopardizes their saving power and their future.